AriFordsham/GHCWiki/darcs-evaluation.md

 - More investigation of the Mercurial option for GHC is needed, especially in light of reported poor support for Windows with Git.
 This work is ongoing

-## Darcs alternatives still in the running
+## Important workflows

 ToDo.
 Compare workflows using darcs with the same workflow in other systems.

-Igloo suggested one basis for comparison:
+### Cherry-picking patches

+This is how we maintain the stable GHC branch.
+Particular fixes are pulled from the HEAD.
+When the desired patches don't depend on undesired patches, darcs takes care of this automatically, as demonstrated below.
+Otherwise, with darcs, the patch has to be merged by hand.

 ```wiki
     # Make a repo with a single file with lines 1,3,5,7 in